 Design patent or utility patent?

-One of the most common questions we get from startup entrepreneurs is whether they should file a design patent or utility patent.
+One of the most common questions we get from startup entrepreneurs is whether they should apply for a design patent or utility patent.
 While every concept is different, certain general guidelines can help you choose the right patent application.
 Technical differences between utility and design patents have been discussed here.
 With this article, I want to to share some helpful pointers on which patent filing might be appropriate by focusing the questions on your invention.

 What is the general nature of your product?

 Is your product a software app?
 Does it include hardware?
 Are you thinking selling something more simple, like a physical consumer product that has certain unique features?
 Does your idea relate to a process or methodology?

 The general nature of your product is a good starting point to determine whether you should pursue a design patent or utility patent.
 If the appearance of the product is unique and primary, then a design patent application is likely a good option.
 If functionality is what you want to protect, a utility patent may be the right choice.
 In some cases, it may make sense to file both utility and design patent applications.
 But, we’ll need to dive deeper into the innovative features to get a better sense of which patent filing would fit.

 Are the innovative features of your concept more functional or visual?